any-docs/css/content/guides/multicol_layout/handling_overflow/index.md

 In fragmented media, after a fragment (for example, a page) is filled with columns, the columns will move to a new page and fill that up with columns.
 In continuous media, columns will overflow in the inline direction.
 On the web, this means that you will get a horizontal scrollbar.

 The example below shows this overflow behavior.
-The multicol container has a set {{CSSXref("height")}} and there is more text than space to create columns; therefore, we get columns created outside of the container.
+The multicol container has a set `height` and there is more text than space to create columns; therefore, we get columns created outside of the container.

 ```html live-sample___overflow-inline
 <div class="container">